AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/subscribe-to-data-ingestion-events.md

 ---
-title: Set up Data Monitoring | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
+title: Subscribe to data ingestion events | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
-description:
+description: In this lesson, you will subscribe to data ingestion events by setting up a webhook with the Adobe Developer Console and an online webhook development tool.
+You will use these events to monitor the status of your data ingestion jobs in the subsequent lessons.
-feature: sandbox
+feature: data ingestion
 topics:
 kt: 4348
 audience: data engineer